- General Instructions

 Branded prescription drug fee.

-Attach a copy of the Form 8947 that provided the basis for the fee as calculated by the IRS, as well as any additional information on the amount to be refunded.
+Attach a copy of the Form 8947, Report of Branded Prescription Drug Information, that provided the basis for the fee as calculated by the IRS, as well as any additional information on the amount to be refunded.
 You must tell us whether you or anyone else has filed a previous claim for any amount covered by this claim.
 Fee claims should not be combined with any other claims.

-If you are requesting a refund or abatement of an assessed penalty, enter the applicable Internal Revenue Code (IRC) section.
-Generally, you can find the IRC section on the Notice of Assessment you received from the IRS.
+If you are requesting a refund or abatement of an assessed penalty, enter the applicable Internal Revenue Code section.
+Generally, you can find the Code section on the Notice of Assessment you received from the IRS.

 The IRS can abate interest if the interest is caused by IRS errors or delays.The IRS will abate the interest only if there was an unreasonable error or delay in performing a managerial or ministerial act (defined next).
 The taxpayer cannot have caused any significant aspect of the error or delay.
 In addition, the interest can be abated only if it relates to taxes for which a notice of deficiency is required.
 This includes income taxes, generation-skipping transfer taxes, estate and gift taxes, and certain excise taxes.
 Interest related to employment taxes or other excise taxes cannot be abated.
 See Pub.
-556, Examination of Returns, Appeal Rights, and Claims for Refund, for more information.
+556 for more information.

 The term "managerial act" means an administrative act that occurs during the processing of your case involving the temporary or permanent loss of records or the exercise of judgment or discretion relating to management of personnel.
 A decision regarding the proper application of federal tax law (or other federal or state law) is not a managerial act.
 See Regulations section 301.6404-2 for more information.